Pages Tagged With: "drainage"

 The DNREC Tax Ditch Program has collected questions often asked by landowners about tax ditches.
 If you have additional questions, please contact the Tax Ditch Program at 302-855-1930 or by email.

-Tax ditch channels range in size from six to 80 feet wide, and two
+Tax ditch channels range in size from six to 80

 Each year thousands of Delawareans express concerns about drainage and stormwater.
 In many cases, residents don’t know who to contact if they have a problem.
 Several state and local agencies, including DNREC, DelDOT, conservation districts and municipal public works programs can help resolve drainage and flooding related problems.